 CD4/CD6 inhibitors in the UK

-A recent patient was told two things - supplements such as berberine affect the CD4 and CD6 enzymes and will block the action of the drugs; and supplements such as fish oils will increase blood thinning as these drugs are blood thinners.
+A recent patient was told two things involving contraindications - supplements such as berberine affect the CD4 and CD6 enzymes and will block the action of the drugs; and supplements such as fish oils will increase blood thinning as these drugs are blood thinners.
 Let us examine these two potential issues.

 i) Some supplements such as Berberine negatively affect the CDK enzymes?

 An internet search showed a dearth of evidence that this was true.
+In fact, Berberine seems to be on the same team as the three drugs.

-Berberine - One study (1) showed that Berberine had positive benefits with CD4 (and CD8) stating “This study highlighted the benefits of berberine administration as antibiotic adjuvant in E. coli sepsis”.
+Berberine - One study (1) showed that Berberine had positive benefits with CD4 (and CD8) stating 'This study highlighted the benefits of berberine administration as antibiotic adjuvant in E. coli sepsis'.

-A second study, again referring to the immune system and infection talked of, “A Berberine-like protein, which is expressed during immunity, specifically oxidises CDs with a preference for longer fragments (CD4-CD6).
-Oxidised CDs show a negligible elicitor (foreign body) activity and are less easily utilised as a carbon source by the fungus Botrytis cinerea”.
-Although this is a plant study it means that a berberine-like compound is inhibiting CD4 and CD6, preventing their use by a foreign body.
+A second study (2), again referring to the immune system and infection talked of, 'A Berberine-like protein, which is expressed during immunity, specifically oxidises CDs with a preference for longer fragments (CD4-CD6).
+Oxidised CDs show a negligible elicitor (foreign body) activity and are less easily utilised as a carbon source by the fungus Botrytis cinerea'.
+Although this is a plant study it means that a berberine-like compound is actually inhibiting CD4 and CD6, preventing their use by a foreign body.
+It works in the same way as our three drugs!

 So if anything, you might conclude Berberine and CD4/6 inhibitors are on the same team.